esohkevin/esohkevin.github.io/docs/about.md

 I will share these in the form of tutorials and short posts.
 I will also share workflows that I have developed for various projects.

-I will also share some command-line tricks that can make my work easy.
+I will also share some command-line tricks that can really make your Bioinformatics life easy.

 ## What I do/can do